Generalized Hebbian algorithm: Applications

-The GHA is used in applications where a self-organizing map is necessary, or where a feature or principal components analysis can be used.
+The generalized Hebbian algorithm is used in applications where a self-organizing map is necessary, or where a feature or principal components analysis can be used.
 Examples of such cases include artificial intelligence and speech and image processing.

 Its importance comes from the fact that learning is a single-layer process—that is, a synaptic weight changes only depending on the response of the inputs and outputs of that layer, thus avoiding the multi-layer dependence associated with the backpropagation algorithm.
 It also has a simple and predictable trade-off between learning speed and accuracy of convergence as set by the learning rate parameter η.